hiddify/hiddify.com/docs/app/How-to-use-HiddifyCli-on-OpenWrt.md

 ---
-title: **Complete Guide to Installing and Setting Up HiddifyCli on OpenWrt**
+title: How to use HiddifyCli on OpenWrt
 ---

 ### **Complete Guide to Installing and Setting Up HiddifyCli on OpenWrt**